zawadsdomain/zawadsdomain/README.md

-# 👋 Hi there, I'm Zawad Chowdhury!
+# 👋 Hi there, I'm Zawad!

 🎓 I'm a recent Computer Science graduate from the University of Michigan with a passion for building thoughtful and impactful applications that people actually *want* to use.